fukurosan/Jhaystack/docs/index.md

 ```

 !> **Tip**
-_Note that when you add / remove documents from your Jhaystack instance you will need to manually rebuild your index using the buildIndex() function.
-If you do not want the index to be built right away you can pass in the property doNotBuild: true, which will keep the index from being built._
+_Note that when you add / remove documents from your Jhaystack instance you will need to manually rebuild your index using the buildIndex() function._

 ---